 Tell that to the mama in Haiti who can’t feed her babies.

-Tell that to the missionary in Sudan who is persecuted each day.
+Tell that to the missionary in Sudan who is persecuted for his faith each day.

-Tell that to the mama in America who just found out her baby won’t look like other babies.
+Tell that to the mama in America who just found out her baby won’t look like other babies and will encounter numerous medical issues.

 Notice that in the verses in Isaiah above, God says

 As much as I would like it to be, this world isn’t perfect.
 Because of the existence of sin in the world, things will not go perfectly.
 We’ll lose a job.
 We’ll have a sticky relationship with family members.
-Someone we love will get cancer.
+Someone (maybe even us) we love will get cancer.

 I’m not saying all of this to depress you.
 I just want to share what the Bible really says about hardship in the life on a believer.
 And I also want to encourage that someone who may be reading and is going through a hard time.
 Maybe someone has told you that it’s because you don’t have enough faith.
 That just isn’t so.

 Jesus, whose faith surpassed all of ours, still had hardship while on earth.
+Why do we expect our lives will be worry free?
 People made fun of him.
 He didn’t have his own house as an adult.
 And we all know how his life ended.

 The good news?
 Whatever we do go through in life, God knows every.single.step.
 And he is beside us for every.single.step.